idleberg/node-makensis/README.md

 Type: `string | string[]`

-Specifies raw arguments for `makensis`
+Specifies raw arguments for `makensis`.
+For complex quote combinations, consider supplying the arguments as array.

 **Note:** These will be added to the compiler arguments last and will hence overwrite any of the NSIS options above!